torrejonv/teranode/docs/howto/miners/docker/minersHowToInstallation.md

 ## Optimizations

-When running on a box without a public IP, you should enable `legacy_config_Upnp`, so you don't get banned by the SV Nodes.
+When running on a box without a public IP, you should enable `legacy_config_Upnp` (in your settings), so you don't get banned by the SV Nodes.

 If you have local access to SV Nodes, you can use them to speed up the initial block synchronization too.
 You can set `legacy_connect_peers: "172.x.x.x:8333|10.x.x.x:8333"` in your `docker-compose.yml` to force the legacy service to only connect to those peers.